 - Now you can publish messages from the first web-page or directly from your smart sensors, and the messages will appear in the channel and operate according to standard flespi telematics message pipeline — stored in the device, re-published, streamed, etc.

-It is possible to use just one token with no ACL for simplicity for both publishers and subscribers.
+You can use just one token with no ACL for simplicity for both publisher and subscriber.
 Please look into the tokens ACL article for more information.

 You may also use MQTT protocol to subscribe to messages from another flespi channel — just subscribe it to the correct topic, e.g. flespi/message/gw/#.
 See flespi MQTT API for more information.